PhaseZeroTrials/phasezero-python/README.md

 ## Recommendations

-If you do not want to run the command in the root of your folder, it is recommended to set add the phaszero module to your  `PYTHONPATH`
+Add the phaszero module to your  `PYTHONPATH`.
+This allows the python module to be invoked from anywhere in ther terminal.

 [Stack Overflow Example](https://stackoverflow.com/a/53311583)